hilton/hilton.github.com/presentations/feature-construct.md

 we never really make them concrete.
 Instead, we construct features on the fly, for the length of a conversation.

-They don’t really exist.
+This talk explains how we make software development difficult by failing to pin down features.

-When we build software, we juggle roadmaps, tests, deployments, analytics and support requests.
+We juggle roadmaps, tests, deployments, analytics and support requests, without clearly-defined software features to tie them together.
-Software features tie all of these together, but not explicitly.
-Instead, we don’t have a clear idea about which features are released, enabled, documented, popular, broken, unreliable or abandoned.
+We don’t have a clear idea about which features are released, enabled, documented, popular, broken, unreliable or abandoned.

-Because features don’t exist.
+We can have better conversations, and find common ground with more people, by paying attention to feature lifecycles.
 Attendees will broaden their perspective on software development, and learn about how their work connects to other people’s.
 They will discover a new way to have a positive impact in their team and on their career.